Germany's Left party tops Thuringia election, AfD surges to second — exit poll | DW | 27.10.2019

 "The result is, of course, not pretty," he told ARD.

-The final seat count also depends on whether or not the pro-business FDP makes it over the 5% threshold required to enter the regional assembly.
+The final seat count also depends on whether or not the Greens and the pro-business Free Democratic Party (FDP) makes it over the 5% threshold required to enter the regional assembly.
 The exit polls place it around 5% of the votes.

 Every evening, DW sends out a selection of the day's news and features.
 Sign up here.